microcks/microcks-testcontainers-java-spring-demo/step-5-write-async-tests.md

 The sequence diagram below details the test sequence.
 You'll see 2 parallel blocks being executed:
 * One that corresponds to Microcks test - where it connects and listen for Kafka messages,
-* One that corresponds to the `OrderService` invokation that is expected to trigger a message on Kafka.
+* One that corresponds to the `OrderService` invocation that is expected to trigger a message on Kafka.

 ```mermaid
 sequenceDiagram